Increasing your milk production with a breast pump

 If you were to read textbooks on breastfeeding, they would tell you that newborn babies feed at least 8 to 12 times in 24hrs.
 A study at the UWA found that from 4 weeks, babies feed an average of 11 times in 24hrs (+/- 3).

 Unfortunately, many 'experts' in baby care will emphasize getting babies to go longer between feeds.
-However, this is not conducive for breast milk production.
+However, this is not conducive to breast milk production.
 Milk production is usually optimised when milk is removed from the breasts as frequently as the baby wants to take it.

 Remember - if you do not remove milk from the breasts, you tell them that they do not need to make more.
 By removing milk as much milk as possible, frequently, you tell them they need to make more.